 “They said he’s not placeable anymore,” said Doug’s other sister, Pat Abernathy.
 “Nobody with his record can get in a (group) home, so they’re going to have to put him on the street.”

 Like many Mississippians with a severe mental illness, Doug’s life has been a rotation through state mental health facilities.
-His sisters – who asked that his last name not be printed out of fear that public criticism of the state mental health system might result in retaliation against Doug – say they’ve lost count of his trips to group homes, crisis stabilization units and state hospitals.
+His sisters – who asked that his last name not be printed out of fear that their criticism of the state mental health system might result in retaliation against Doug – say they’ve lost count of his trips to group homes, crisis stabilization units and state hospitals.

 “This is not a case of people falling through the cracks.
 This is a case of thousands of people falling through the gaping holes in the state system,” said Deena Fox, an attorney for the Department of Justice, in her opening statement.

 The crisis stabilization unit that took Doug in is operated by one of Mississippi’s community mental health centers, which provide mental health care to patients outside those state hospitals and institutions.
 But CSUs, as they’re known, are designed as short-term solutions, a way to get a patient having a mental health crisis stabilized in a couple of weeks.

 “(The staff) told me they needed the beds for someone else,” O’Brian said.
 “I said do you have a social worker who can help him with this and (the nurse) said no.”

 The Department of Mental Health, which oversees community mental health centers, did not answer whether the agency had policy in place to keep patients from becoming homeless.
 However, Director of Communications Adam Moore said O’Brian should reach out to the agency’s Office of Consumer Report which he said works “to resolve grievances related to access to services and service provision.”